RILAB/bis101_fall2014/lecture01.md

 Often consider **diploid** individuals (but **haploid** bacteria too)

-* two alleles at a locus, written with abbreviations
+* in diploids two alleles at a locus, written with abbreviations, not always one letter
 	- A/a, Bg/Bg etc.
 * <strong style="font-size: 150%; color: red;">?</strong> define: **heterozygote**, **homozygote**
 * **WT** weird term to mean the "normal" allele or phenotype
 * origin of variation by mutation: <strong style="font-size: 150%; color: red;">?</strong> what's a mutation?
 	- any change to the DNA sequence
 	- SNP
-	- indel
+	- insertion or deletion
 	- TE
-	- chromosomal
+	- chromosomal change
 * **Dominance:** the phenotype of het == phenotype of one hom.
 	- Big A ≠ dominant!
 	- if we know phenotype, but not genotype, can draw e.g. A/-